massimocaprinali/cloud-foundry-public/autoscaling.md

 ---

+{:DomainName: data-hd-keyref="APPDomain"}
+{:DomainName: data-hd-keyref="DomainName"}
+{:android: data-hd-operatingsystem="android"}
+{:apikey: data-credential-placeholder='apikey'}
+{:app_key: data-hd-keyref="app_key"}
+{:app_name: data-hd-keyref="app_name"}
+{:app_secret: data-hd-keyref="app_secret"}
+{:app_url: data-hd-keyref="app_url"}
+{:authenticated-content: .authenticated-content}
 {:beta: .beta}
+{:c#: data-hd-programlang="c#"}
 {:codeblock: .codeblock}
+{:curl: .ph data-hd-programlang='curl'}
 {:deprecated: .deprecated}
+{:dotnet-standard: .ph data-hd-programlang='dotnet-standard'}
 {:download: .download}
 {:external: target="_blank" .external}
 {:faq: data-hd-content-type='faq'}
+{:fuzzybunny: .ph data-hd-programlang='fuzzybunny'}
+{:generic: data-hd-operatingsystem="generic"}
+{:generic: data-hd-programlang="generic"}
 {:gif: data-image-type='gif'}
+{:go: .ph data-hd-programlang='go'}
 {:help: data-hd-content-type='help'}
+{:hide-dashboard: .hide-dashboard}
+{:hide-in-docs: .hide-in-docs}
 {:important: .important}
+{:ios: data-hd-operatingsystem="ios"}
+{:java: #java .ph data-hd-programlang='java'}
+{:java: .ph data-hd-programlang='java'}
 {:java: data-hd-programlang="java"}
+{:javascript: .ph data-hd-programlang='javascript'}
 {:javascript: data-hd-programlang="javascript"}
 {:new_window: target="_blank"}
+{:note .note}
 {:note: .note}
+{:objectc data-hd-programlang="objectc"}
+{:org_name: data-hd-keyref="org_name"}
+{:php: data-hd-programlang="php"}
 {:pre: .pre}
 {:preview: .preview}
+{:python: .ph data-hd-programlang='python'}
+{:python: data-hd-programlang="python"}
+{:route: data-hd-keyref="route"}
+{:row-headers: .row-headers}
+{:ruby: .ph data-hd-programlang='ruby'}
+{:ruby: data-hd-programlang="ruby"}
+{:runtime: architecture="runtime"}
+{:runtimeIcon: .runtimeIcon}
+{:runtimeIconList: .runtimeIconList}
+{:runtimeLink: .runtimeLink}
+{:runtimeTitle: .runtimeTitle}
 {:screen: .screen}
+{:script: data-hd-video='script'}
+{:service: architecture="service"}
+{:service_instance_name: data-hd-keyref="service_instance_name"}
+{:service_name: data-hd-keyref="service_name"}
 {:shortdesc: .shortdesc}
+{:space_name: data-hd-keyref="space_name"}
+{:step: data-tutorial-type='step'}
+{:subsection: outputclass="subsection"}
 {:support: data-reuse='support'}
+{:swift: #swift .ph data-hd-programlang='swift'}
+{:swift: .ph data-hd-programlang='swift'}
+{:swift: data-hd-programlang="swift"}
 {:table: .aria-labeledby="caption"}
+{:term: .term}
 {:tip: .tip}
+{:tooling-url: data-tooling-url-placeholder='tooling-url'}
 {:troubleshoot: data-hd-content-type='troubleshoot'}
 {:tsCauses: .tsCauses}
 {:tsResolve: .tsResolve}
 {:tsSymptoms: .tsSymptoms}
+{:tutorial: data-hd-content-type='tutorial'}
+{:unity: .ph data-hd-programlang='unity'}
+{:url: data-credential-placeholder='url'}
+{:user_ID: data-hd-keyref="user_ID"}
+{:vb.net: .ph data-hd-programlang='vb.net'}
+{:video: .video}

 # Autoscaling
 {: #autoscale_cloud_foundry_apps}

-{{site.data.keyword.cloud}} has a built-in autoscaling support for Cloud Foundry apps to adjust app instance number automatically through
+{{site.data.keyword.cloud}} has built-in autoscaling support for {{site.data.keyword.ibmcf_full}} apps that adjust app instance numbers automatically by:

-  * Dynamic scaling based on app performance metrics.
+* Dynamic scaling instances based on app performance metrics.
-  * Scheduled scaling based on time.
+* Scheduled scaling of instances based on date and time.

-This capability is offered based on Cloud Foundry open source project [App-Autoscaler][autoscaler_project].
-Refer to [user guide][autoscaler_user_guide] to get started.
+This capability is based on the [App AutoScaler](https://github.com/cloudfoundry/app-autoscaler){: external} Cloud Foundry open source project.
+See the [App AutoScaler User Guide](https://github.com/cloudfoundry/app-autoscaler/blob/master/docs/Readme.md){: external} to get started.

 ## Managing autoscaling from the console

-If you already have an app deployed on Cloud Foundry,  access the autoscaling page with the following steps:
+Autoscaling can be defined for apps that are deployed on {{site.data.keyword.ibmcf_notm}}.
+If you don't have an {{site.data.keyword.ibmcf_notm}} app running on {{site.data.keyword.cloud}}, [deploy a Cloud Foundry app](/docs/cloud-foundry-public?topic=cloud-foundry-public-deployingapps) to {{site.data.keyword.cloud}} before configuring autoscaling.

 1. From the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}){: external}, click the **Menu** icon ![Menu icon](../icons/icon_hamburger.svg), and select **Resource List**.
-2. On the **Resource List** page, click **Cloud Foundry Apps**.
+2. On the **Resource List** page, click **Cloud Foundry apps**.
 3. Click the app to view its **Overview** page.
-4. Select the **Autoscaling** in the left navigation pane.
+4. Click **Autoscaling**.
 5. In the **Policy** tab configure your scaling policy for the app.

-If you don't have an Cloud Foundry app running on {{site.data.keyword.cloud}}, [deploy a Cloud Foundry app](/docs/cloud-foundry-public?topic=cloud-foundry-public-deployingapps) to {{site.data.keyword.cloud}} first.
+### Creating autoscaling policies
+{: #console_autoscaling_policies}

+Autoscaling determines when and how your app's capacity is changed according to the autoscaling policy that you define.
+You can create the autoscaling policies directly by using the console or by importing them from a JSON file.

+#### Defining autoscaling policies using the console

+1. Click  **Create Auto-Scaling policy**.
+2. Set the **Default Instance Limits** of your app with a **Minimum Instance Count** and **Maximum Instance Count**.
+These values restrict the scope of your app's resources.
+3. Create the **Scaling Rules** with metric types, thresholds, and adjustment strategies.

+   The following metric types are supported:
+   * `Memoryused` is the amount of memory that is used by your app. `Memoryused` is specified in MB.
+   * `Memoryutil` specifies the memory that is used by the app as a percentage of the total memory quota allocated to the app.
+For example, if the app is using 100MB, and the memory quota is 200MB, the memory utilization is 50%.
+   * `Cpu`, is the CPU percentage that is used by the app. `Cpu` is specified in percentage.
+The CPU utilization can be affected by the total workload of the hosting hardware and other factors.
+   * `Responsetime` is the average amount of time that the app takes to respond to a request.  `Responsetime` is specified in `ms` (milliseconds).
+   * `Throughput` is the total number of the requests that are processed in a given time period. `Throughput` is specified in `rps` (requests per second).
+   * `Custom_metric` is your own custom metric.
+The `Custom_metric` name can be any alphanumeric value.
+When emitting the corresponding metric to the App Autoscaler, autoscaling is triggered.
+For more information, see the [custom metric usage guide][https://github.com/cloudfoundry/app-autoscaler/tree/develop/docs#auto-scale-your-application-with-custom-metrics]{: external}.

+   In addition to specifying the metric type, specify an operator, threshold, breach duration, adjustment, and cooldown period values.

+   When the threshold is continuously breached during the breach duration period, and the cooldown period has not elapsed, the App AutoScaler triggers the defined scaling action adjusting the number or percentage of app instances.

+   * The operator can be `>=`, `>`, `<=`, or `<`.
+   * The threshold must be a numeric value.
+   * The breach duration is defined in `seconds`.
+The default value is 120 seconds.
+   * The adjustment value specifies how the number of app instances change in each scaling action.
+You can specify an absolute number or a percentage of instances to add or remove.
+   * The cooldown period specifies the time to wait before the taking the next autoscaling action.
+A cooldown period ensures that your app does not launch new instances or stop existing instances before your app is stable.
+The cooldown period is specified in `seconds`.
+The default cooldown period is 300 seconds.

+4. (Optional) Define **Schedules** to scale your app during a set time period.

+   You can define specific time periods when you know your app will require different numbers of instances to handle peak loads.
+The schedule policy overwrites the default instance limits and sets the number of instances to the **Initial Minimum Instance Count** value for the scheduled period.

+   To define a schedule, complete the following steps.
+You can define multiple schedules.

+   1. Open **Schedules**.
+   2. Select the **Time Zone** where the schedule is defined.
+   3. Indicate whether the schedule is always in effect (recurring schedules), or is only in effect for the specified date range (specific schedules).
+   4. For recurring schedules, select whether the schedule is repeated weekly or monthly.
+   5. For recurring schedules, select the days of the week or month when the schedule applies.
+   6. Specify the start and end time of the schedule, the minimum number of instances to be run, the initial minimum instances, and the maximum instances that are run during the period.

+   During the scheduled time periods, all other autoscaling rules are still in effect.
+   {: note}

+### Importing a JSON policy file

+You can import a JSON policy file by clicking **Import From JSON**.
+See the [policy specification][https://github.com/cloudfoundry/app-autoscaler/blob/master/docs/Readme.md]{: external} for the autoscaling policy JSON format.

+### Metric statistics

+After a policy is defined with autoscaling rules, you can view the metric values and metrics history for the previous 2 hours.

+The metric value is not the raw data from each app instance, but the metric values averaged over all the app instances.
+{: note}

+### Scaling history

+Use the **Scaling history** tab to view the autoscaling events for the past 30 days.
+If autoscaling attempts failed, the tab also shows the error messages.

 ## Managing autoscaling from the CLI

-You can use  App Autoscaler command-line interface plug-in (also known as the AutoScaler CLI) to manage policy, query metrics, and scaling history.
+You can also use the App Autoscaler command line interface (also known as the AutoScaler CLI) to manage policies, query metrics, and view scaling history.

-### Installing AutoScaler CLI
+### Installing or updating the AutoScaler CLI
-Use the following command to install the `AutoScaler CLI` which is a plug-in to the Cloud Foundry CLI.
+Use the following command to install the `AutoScaler CLI`, which is a plug-in to the {{site.data.keyword.ibmcf_notm}} CLI.

 ```
 ibmcloud cf install-plugin -r CF-Community app-autoscaler-plugin
 ```
-{:codeblock}
+{: pre}

-If you have a prior installation the same command can be used to update `AutoScaler CLI` plug-in to the latest version.
+If you already have the `AutoScaler CLI` plug-in installed, you can use the same command to update the plug-in to the latest version.

 ### Using the AutoScaler CLI

-If you already logged in to a Cloud Foundry environment on {{site.data.keyword.cloud}} and have apps running in your space as described in [deploying apps guide][deploy_app], follow the steps below to create a scaling policy for your app, and query metrics and scaling history.
+If you are already logged in to an {{site.data.keyword.ibmcf_notm}} environment on {{site.data.keyword.cloud}} and have apps running in your space as described in the [deploying apps guide][https://{DomainName}/docs/cloud-foundry-public?topic=cloud-foundry-public-deployingapps]{: external}, use the following steps to create a scaling policy for your app, access query metrics, and to view the autoscaling history.

+#### Creating autoscaling policies

-1. (optional) Confirm the App-Autoscaler API endpoint is set correctly by default.
+1. (Optional) Confirm the App Autoscaler API endpoint is set correctly.

-    If the Cloud Foundry API endpoint is `api.<DOMAIN>`, the App-Autoscaler API endpoint is set to `autoscaler.<DOMAIN>`.
+    If the {{site.data.keyword.ibmcf_notm}} API endpoint is `api.<DOMAIN>`, the App Autoscaler API endpoint must be `autoscaler.<DOMAIN>`.

-    Use the following command to check the App-Autoscaler API endpoint setting.
+    To check the App Autoscaler API endpoint setting, run the following command:

     ```
     ibmcloud cf asa
     ```
     {: pre}

-    If the App-Autoscaler API endpoint is incorrect, reset it with the following command:
+    If the App Autoscaler API endpoint is incorrect, set it with the following command:

     ```
     ibmcloud cf asa autoscaler.<DOMAIN>
     ```
     {: pre}

-2. Create a policy JSON file on your local machine.
+2. Create a JSON policy file on your local machine.
+The following code is an example policy file.
+You can define the same [scaling policy specifications](#console_autoscaling_policies) in the console and in the JSON policy file.

     ```
     cat > <YOUR_POLICY_FILE> << EOF